ariley215/plants-project/README.md

 ## Setup

-.env requirements (where applicable)
+.env requirements

   .venv

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db

-Initialize/run your application (where applicable)
+Initialize/run your application

-e.g. python main.py
+  python manage.py runserver

-How to use your library (where applicable)
+How to use your library

+  pip install -r requirements.txt

 ## Tests